 3) In the New Project window, select .NET Framework 4.6 or higher, choose a programming language, select Web, then ASP.NET Core Application (.NET Core), give your project a name and click on OK.

-4) In the next window, select the ASP.NET Core Version, Web Application and click on the OK button.
+4) In the next window, select .NET Core in the left drop-down box, the ASP.NET Core version in right drop-down box, highlight Web Application and click on the OK button.